 What are the risk factors for multiple myeloma?

-A risk factor is anything that changes a person's chance of getting a disease such as cancer.
+A risk factor is anything that changes a person’s chance of getting a disease such as cancer.
 Different cancers have different risk factors.
 For example, exposing skin to strong sunlight is a risk factor for skin cancer.
-Smoking is a risk factor for cancer of the lung and many other cancers.
-But risk factors don't tell us everything.
+Smoking is a risk factor for lung cancer and many other cancers.
+But risk factors don’t tell us everything.
 People who have no risk factors can still get the disease.
 Also, having a risk factor, or even several, does not mean that a person will get the disease.